diggydude/bolthole-bbs/README.md

 The installer will create a configuration file, `conf/config.conf`.
 Delete `conf/install.php` or move it outside of your document root after you run it.
 As `conf/config.conf` will contain your database login credentials, it's highly recommended that you move it outside of your document root also, and edit `conf/init_http.php` to reflect its new location.

 If you want to enable inline ANSI art in profiles and blog posts, you'll need to download ANSIFilter and set its path in the installer.
 A Windows binary and packages for select Linux distros are available.
-No Debian package yet, but I'll tackle that once I gain access to a Debian box.
+No Debian package yet, but the author assures me it builds easily on Raspbian.

 http://www.andre-simon.de/doku/ansifilter/en/ansifilter.php